 The average Reptiland visit takes 1.5 to 2.5 hours, but there is no limit to the length of a visit.
 Exhibits are self-guided, and it’s generally best to arrive just before a show.

-Little ones are invited to use their imagination and make new discoveries through hands-on learning at The Children’s Museum.
+Little ones are invited to use their imagination and make new discoveries through hands-on learning at The Children's Museum.
 The Children’s Museum hosts a variety of camps, clubs and classes for all ages at its Seventh Street location in Bloomsburg.
-It also showcases over 50 hands-on exhibits, games and activities for visitors to explore science, history and the arts.
+It also showcases over 50 hands-on exhibits, games and activities for visitors to explore science, art, history and culture.

 Admission: $6.50 per person, children under 12 months of age are free

 *Groups of 10 or more are $5.50 per person; please call to schedule a time for your visit*